Amir Hamza (cricketer)

-Amir Hamza Hotak (born 15 August 1991) is an Afghan cricketer.
-He is a right-handed batsman who bowls slow left-arm orthodox.
+Amir Hamza Hotak (born 15 August 1991) is an Afghan cricketer who plays for the Afghanistan national cricket team.
+An all-rounder, Hotak bats right-handed and bowls slow left-arm orthodox.

 Career

-Hotak was part of the Afghanistan Under-19 team which took part in the ICC Under-19 World Cup in New Zealand.
-He made one appearance, which came against Papua New Guinea Under-19s.
-He later made his first-class debut for Afghanistan against Canada in the 2011-13 ICC Intercontinental Cup.
+Hotak was part of the Afghanistan Under-19 team which took part in the 2010 ICC Under-19 World Cup in New Zealand.
+His only appearance in that tournament came against the Papua New Guinea Under-19s.
+He later made his first-class debut against Canada in the 2011-13 ICC Intercontinental Cup.
 Hotak later made his One Day International debut in Afghanistan's first One Day International against a Full Member Test-playing nation, when they played Pakistan at Sharjah in February 2012.
 Batting at number ten, Hotak was dismissed for a six ball duck by Wahab Riaz in Afghanistan's innings of 195, while in Pakistan's innings he bowled four wicketless overs, conceding 22 runs.
 Pakistan won the encounter by 7 wickets.

 He was the leading wicket-taker in the 2018 Ahmad Shah Abdali 4-day Tournament, finishing with 67 dismissals in ten matches.

 In September 2018, he was named in Kandahar's squad in the first edition of the Afghanistan Premier League tournament.

 Test cricket

-In May 2018, he was named in Afghanistan's squad for their inaugural Test match, played against India, but he was not selected for the match.
+In May 2018, he was named in Afghanistan's squad for their inaugural Test match, played against India, but he was not selected in the final eleven that played the match.
 In November 2019, he was again named in Afghanistan's Test squad, this time for the one-off match against the West Indies.
 He made his Test debut for Afghanistan, against the West Indies, on 27 November 2019.
 In the match, he became the first bowler for Afghanistan to take a five-wicket haul on debut in Tests.